jbs0710/Strickland_GEOG676/Lab_4/README.md

 # Table creation from our Intersect feature class

-- Now that we have **Garage_Building_Intersect** feature class, we now want to a csv to show which buildings intersect with the distance given.
+- Now that we have **Garage_Building_Intersect** feature class, we now want to a csv to show which buildings intersect within the given distance.
 To do this, we use a **TableToTable** conversion.
 Once this is done, we are finished!

 ```python
 # New table now in our working folder